 Credentials/Documentation

 Applicant(s) must have financial and internal controls systems in place to manage/segregate Federal funds and report expenditures under the terms and conditions of the award(s).
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+This program is excluded from coverage under OMB Circular No. A-87.

 Aplication and Award Process